Geometry and analysis of contact instantons and entanglement of Legendrian links I: Definition of off-shell vertical energy of contact instantons

 Luckily, the Riemann surfaces that are relevant to the purposes of the present paper are of the following three types: \begin{situ}[Charge vanishing] \begin{enumerate} \item First, we mention that the \emph{starting} Riemann surface will be an open Riemann surface of genus zero with a finite number of boundary punctures, and mostly

 together with an contact instanton with Legendrian pair boundary condition $(R_0,R_1)$, or

-with \emph{moving Legendrian boundary condition}. \item $\C$ which will appear in the bubbling analysis at an interior point of $\dot \Sigma$, \item $\H = \{ z \in \C \mid \Im z \geq 0\}$ which will appear in the bubbling analysis at an boundary point of $\dot \Sigma$. \end{enumerate} \end{situ} An upshot is that \emph{the asymptotic charges vanish in all these three cases.} Therefore in the present paper, \emph{ it will be enough to consider the punctures (both interior or boundary) where the asymptotic charges vanish, which we will assume from now on.}
+with \emph{moving Legendrian boundary condition}. \item $\C$ which will appear in the bubbling analysis at an interior point of $\dot \Sigma$, \item $\H = \{ z \in \C \mid \Im z \geq 0\}$ which will appear in the bubbling analysis at a boundary point of $\dot \Sigma$. \end{enumerate} \end{situ} An upshot is that \emph{the asymptotic charges vanish in all these three cases.} Therefore in the present paper, \emph{ it will be enough to consider the punctures (both interior or boundary) where the asymptotic charges vanish, which we will assume from now on.} Since our main interest in the present paper concerns the domain $\R \times [0,1]$, we can simplify the definition of vertical energy as follows.

-This being said, we follow the procedure exercised in \cite{oh:contacton} for the closed string case.
-We introduce the following class of test functions following the modification made in \cite{behwz} of Hofer's original definition \cite{hofer:invent}.
+As discovered by \cite{hofer:invent} in \cite{{hofer:invent}} in the context of symplectization, one needs to examine the $R_\lambda$-part of energy that controls the asymptotic behavior of contact instantons near the puncture.
+For this purpose, the Hofer-type energy introduced in \cite{{hofer:invent}} is crucial.
+In this section, we generalize this energy to the general context without involving the symplectization, by introducing the notion of \emph{contact instanton potential} for any smooth map $w: \dot \Sigma \to M$ satisfying the closedness condition